Cold Brew Coffee

 RESULTS: This produces a crystal clear, refreshing cup with delicate flavours that are different to those you’ll notice from a regular brew, but truly lovely in their own way.
 Another advantage is that cold brew coffee keeps for several days in an airtight container, so if you’re looking at a long hot week you can make a litre on Monday and feel pretty refreshed and pleased with yourself right up to the weekend.

-The real life rap star Ice Cube did genuinely once say “I make a mean cup of coffee, if you give me the right ingredients.”
-But the same is also true of the kind of ice cube you find in the freezer.
 A few cubes of ice offer a speedy and versatile way to make your regular coffee a whole lot more refreshing.

 HOW: When making your coffee, simply use half the water you usually would.
 This applies to cafetieres, aeropresses and drip filters.
 Alternatively you can use an espresso from your machine.
 The other half of the water will come in the form of ice in your glass.
 Adding milk and sugar is optional depending on what you’re in the mood for.